Eigenvalues of Heckman-Polychronakos operators: Introduction

-Switching to the integrable probability side, recently in \cite{benaych2022matrix,xu2023rectangular,GXZ2024,KX2024} the power sums of Dunkl operators were intensively used in the studies of $\beta$--ensembles of random matrix theory in problems related to additions of matrices and various limits of eigenvalue distributions.
-These random matrix distributions have natural discrete analogues \cite{kerov2000anisotropic, borodin2005z, gorin2015multilevel,dolega2016gaussian,borodin2017gaussian,moll2023gaussian, dolega2019gaussian, guionnet2019rigidity,huang2021law,dimitrov2022asymptotics,cuenca2023universality, dimitrov2024global,gorin2024dynamical} which are intimately related to Jack polynomials.
-Many of the questions about matrix $\beta$--ensembles have versions for the discrete ensembles as well, and if one wants to attack them by the same techniques, then one should rely on a lifting of the power sums of Dunkl operators to the discrete setting, which would be either Cherednik or Heckman--Polychronakos operators.
-It is not yet clear, which of the two classes of operators would work better for the asymptotic problems, and one would like to be able to try both.
+The random matrix distributions discussed above have natural discrete analogues, extensively studied in \cite{kerov2000anisotropic, borodin2005z, gorin2015multilevel,dolega2016gaussian,borodin2017gaussian, dolega2019gaussian, guionnet2019rigidity,huang2021law,dimitrov2022asymptotics,cuenca2023universality,moll2023gaussian, dimitrov2024global,gorin2024dynamical}, and closely connected to Jack polynomials.
+Many questions posed for matrix $\beta$-ensembles have discrete counterparts, and similar techniques may be applied to analyze them.
+This, however, requires lifting the power sums of Dunkl operators to the discrete setting --- leading naturally to either Cherednik or Heckman–Polychronakos operators.
+It is not yet clear which of the two classes is better suited for asymptotic analysis, and ideally, one would like to explore both.

-The desire to investigate the asymptotic questions about the stochastic systems from the previous paragraph was an initial motivation of our investigations of Heckman--Polychronakos operators in this paper, yet their theory turned out to be much more interesting than what we expected and, moreover, many open questions remain.
+The desire to study asymptotic properties of these stochastic systems was the original motivation behind our investigation of Heckman–Polychronakos operators.
+However, their theory turned out to be far richer than expected, revealing many additional structural features and open questions that remain to be explored.

+The rest of the paper is organized as follows.
+In Section \ref{Section_HP_operators} we formally define the Heckman-Polychronakos operators.
+In Section \ref{Section_sym_eigenfunction} we present a formula for their eigenvalues on symmetric eigenfunctions.
+In Section \ref{Section_classification} we propose a classification of general polynomial eigenfunctions according to the degrees in their leading monomials and the type of representation of the symmetric group $S_N$ to which these monomials belong.
+In Section \ref{Section_sums} we relate partial sums of eigenvalues to values of the characters of the symmetric group and explain how this can be used for explicit computations of some of the eigenvalues.
+In Section \ref{Section_N3} we compute a three variable example highlighting that in some cases the eigenvalues are much more complicated.
+Finally, Section \ref{Section_appendix} is an appendix, where we recall various useful properties of the Dunkl operators.

 {\bf Acknowledgements.} We would like to thank Evgeni Dimitrov and Grigori Olshanski for very helpful discussions.
+We thank the referees for reading the manuscript and providing valuable suggestions.
 V.G.\ was partially supported by NSF grant DMS - 2246449.